Police Station Solicitors

 When the Police knock at the door, or arrest a person at home or elsewhere, the shock of being questioned can be very distressing.
 What happens at the Police Station can be absolutely critical in deciding the case and we would always advise somebody to have a Solicitor from McGee O’Kane present with them for a Police Station Interview.

-If you or a family member are due to go to the police station, just call us on 028 71 229 343.
+If you or a family member are due to go to the police station, just call us now.
 We are always happy to talk about what to expect.
 We have also included a guide below explaining the main things that are likely to happen.

 The Initial Contact by the Police and the ‘Chat down the Station’